FEMUR ANATOMY

 • Function

-• Related to muscle and ligament attachments near the knee joint
+• Related to muscle and ligament attachments near your knee joint

 Medial Supracondylar Line